 Seamguard (W.L.
 Gore and Associated, Flagstaff, AZ) is a synthetic product composed of polytetrafluroethylene.
 The device is intended for use as a prosthesis for surgical repair of soft tissue deficiencies using linear surgical staplers.
-The device can be used to reinforce staple lines during lung resections, abdominal and thoracic wall repairs, gastric banding, muscle flap reinforcement, rectal and vaginal prolapse, pelvic floor reconstructions, urethral sling, and diaphragmatic, femoral, incision, inguinal, lumbar, paracolostomy, scrotal and umbilical hernias.
-Seamguard is cleared through the FDA's 510(k) process (K955364).
+The device can be used to reinforce staple lines during lung resections, abdominal and thoracic wall repairs, gastric banding, muscle flap reinforcement, rectal and vaginal prolapse, pelvic floor reconstructions, urethral sling, and diaphragmatic, femoral, incision, inguinal, lumbar, paracolostomy, scrotal and umbilical hernias. polyglycolic acid and trimethylene carbonate Seamguard is cleared through the FDA's 510(k) K process (K955364).

-Salgado (2011) published a randomized controlled trial evaluating the use of Seamguard compared to extraluminal suturing or fibrin glue for open bariatric surgical procedures (2011).
+It has been evaluated in only a few peer reviewed published articles.
+The first, by Salgado (2011) published and others, was a randomized controlled trial evaluating the use of Seamguard compared to vs. extraluminal suturing or fibrin glue for open bariatric surgical procedures (2011).
 Twenty participants were assigned to each group; however, enrollment in the fibrin glue group was stopped due to serious complications, including leaks requiring surgical intervention.
 The authors report that no significant differences were found between the Seamguard group and the suturing group.
 This study was not designed or powered to be a non-inferiority study, so these findings are not particularly useful in understanding the safety and efficacy of Seamguard.

-Albanopoulos (2012) published a study comparing Seamguard to staple line suturing in laparoscopic sleeve gastrectomy procedures.
+In another study by Albanopoulos (2012) published a study comparing and colleagues, Seamguard was compared to staple line suturing in laparoscopic sleeve gastrectomy procedures (2012).
 This study enrolled 90 participants, 48 who were assigned to the Seamguard group and 42 to the suturing group.
 As with the Salgado study, the authors reported no significant differences in measured outcomes.
-One exception to this was a 6.2% complication rate in the Seamguard group compared to no complications in the suturing group.
+One exception to this was a 6.2% complication rate in the Seamguard group compared to vs. no complications in the suturing group.